Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Simulation Study

 \subsubsection{Results}

 Table~\ref{tab:simu1} shows the performance metrics (mean$\pm$std calculated from the 40 replicated simulations) of BKTR in the case where the true rank is specified ($R=10$) and when 50\% of $\boldsymbol{Y}$ is partially observed.
-We can see that the average coverage is around 95\% as expected, the average power is high, and the Type-\uppercase\expandafter{\romannumeral1} error is close to 5\%, indicating that the proposed BKTR model provides valid inference.
-We also plot some estimation results of one chain/simulation in Figure~\ref{fig:simu1_new}, where Panel (a) illustrates the temporal evolution of the estimated coefficients for each covariate at a given location, and Panel (b) maps spatial surfaces of $\boldsymbol{\mathcal{B}}$ for each covariate at a given time point.
+We can see that the CVG of 95\% CI of $\boldsymbol{\mathcal{B}}$ is around 95\% as expected.
+We also plot some estimation results of one chain/simulation in Figure~\ref{fig:simu1_new}, where panel (a) illustrates the temporal evolution of the estimated coefficients for each covariate at a given location, and panel (b) maps spatial surfaces of $\boldsymbol{\mathcal{B}}$ for each covariate at a given time point.
 These plots show that BKTR can effectively approximate the spatiotemporally varying relationships between the spatiotemporal data and the corresponding covariates.